soundasleep/jevon.org/wiki/home.md

 layout: page
 title:  "Home"
 author: jevon
-date:   2015-09-16 20:58:43 +1200
+date:   2016-06-06 23:22:40 +1200
 ---

 <table class="home-table"><tr valign="top"><td class="left-bar">Hello!

 My name's [[Jevon Wright]] and I'm the creator of <a href="http://cryptfolio.com">CryptFolio</a>, the [[Journals]], the [[Link:Music|Lyrics Wiki]] and many other things.
 This is my home page! ;)

 I'm passionate about software engineering, open source, gender studies, cryptocurrencies, computer gaming and music.
-Recently completed my [[Research|PhD in Computer Science]], and am now the founder of <a href="https://cryptfolio.com">CryptFolio</a> and a developer at <a href="http://www.powershop.com">Powershop</a>.
+Recently completed my [[Research|PhD in Computer Science]], and am now the founder of <a href="https://cryptfolio.com">CryptFolio</a> and a team leader at <a href="http://www.powershop.com">Powershop</a>.
 Drummer for <a href="http://www.breaklikewaves.com">Break Like Waves</a> and living in <a href="http://www.wellingtonnz.com/">Wellington</a>.
 Contact me at jevon@jevon.org and use my [[Public Key]].

 <a href="http://www.last.fm/user/jdub_dub"><img src="http://imagegen.last.fm/sideRed/artists/jdub_dub.gif" border="0" alt="jdub_dub's Last.fm Weekly Artists Chart" /></a>